prabhuignoto/react-chrono/README.md

 ### Tree View

-In `Tree` mode the timeline is rendered vertically with cards alternating between left and right sides.
+In `Tree` mode the timeline is rendered vertically with cards alternating between left and right side.

 ```sh
   <div style={{ width: "500px", height: "950px" }}>